-- Raise the motorcycle with the rear lifting gear.
-(E p.
-189) - Lift the motorcycle with the front lifting gear.
-(IP p.
-190) - Cover the vehicle with a tarp or similar cover that is permeable to air.
+- Raise the motorcycle with the rear lifting gear. (

+p.
+190) - Lift the motorcycle with the front lifting gear. ( p.
+191) - Cover the motorcycle with a tarp or cover that is permeable to air.

 Do not use non-porous materials since they prevent humidity from escaping, thus causing corrosion.
 Avoid running the engine for a short time only.
 Since the engine cannot warm up properly, the water vapor produced during combustion condenses and causes valves and the exhaust system to rust.